werf/werf/docs/pages/documentation/advanced/helm/configuration/values.md

 ```

 There are following service values:
- - The name of the werf project: `.Values.werf.name` or `.Values.global.werf.name`.
+ - The name of the werf project: `.Values.werf.name`.
- - Version of the werf cli util: `.Values.werf.version` or `.Values.global.werf.version`.
+ - Version of the werf cli util: `.Values.werf.version`.
- - Name of a CI/CD environment used during the current deploy process: `.Values.werf.env` or `.Values.global.env`.
+ - Name of a CI/CD environment used during the current deploy process: `.Values.werf.env`.
  - Container registry repo used during the current deploy process: `.Values.werf.repo`.
  - Full images names used during the current deploy process: `.Values.werf.image.NAME`.
 More info about using this available in [the templates article]({{ "/documentation/advanced/helm/configuration/templates.html#integration-with-built-images" | true_relative_url }}).

-#### Merging the resulting values
+## Merging the resulting values

 <!-- This section could be in internals -->

 During the deployment process, werf merges all user-defined regular, secret, and service values into the single value map, which is then passed to the template rendering engine to be used in the templates (see [how to use values in the templates](#using-values-in-the-templates)).
 Values are merged in the following order of priority (the more recent value overwrites the previous one):

  1. User-defined regular values from the `.helm/values.yaml`.
  2. User-defined regular values from all cli options `--values=PATH_TO_FILE` in the order specified.
  3. User-defined secret values from `.helm/secret-values.yaml`.
  4. User-defined secret values from all cli options `--secret-values=PATH_TO_FILE` in the order specified.
+ 5. User-defined values passed with the `--set*` params.
-5. Service values.
+ 6. Service values.

-### Using values in the templates
+## Using values in the templates

 werf uses the following syntax for accessing values contained in the chart templates: